Monastery of San Felice

-The monastery of San Felice was one of the main female Benedictine monasteries of Pavia; founded since the Lombard period, it was suppressed in the 18th century.
+The Monastery of San Felice was one of the main female Benedictine monasteries of Pavia.
+Founded during the Lombard period, it was suppressed in the 18th century.
+Part of the church and the crypt survive from the original Lombard complex.

 History

 The first attestation of this monastery dates back to 760, when the Lombard king Desiderius and his wife, Queen Ansa, donated it to the monastery of Santa Giulia in Brescia.

 The institution was confirmed in 851 as a dependency of the Brescia monastery with the name of the Queen: Lothair and Louis the German donated it to Gisela, Lothair's daughter.
 In 868 the monastery was donated by Emperor Louis the German to his wife Engelberga, a possession confirmed by King Arnulf of Carinthia in 889.
 In 890 Æthelswith, sister of the English king Alfred the Great and wife of the king of Mercia Burgred, who died while she was in Pavia in 888, was buried inside.
 In 891 Guy III of Spoleto donated the monastery to his wife Ageltrude and in that year the dependence of the Pavia monastery from the Brescia one ceased.

 The institution then passed under the control of the kings of the Ottonian dynasty: a plaque placed inside the church recalls the building interventions sponsored by Emperor Otto III in 980.
 The same sovereign in 1001 confirmed to the monastery the privileges and donations obtained by the previous kings and emperors, remembering also that the institution kept a relic of the wood of the Cross, together with the remains of the Dalmatian martyr Felix.
 The monastery received numerous imperial donations and diplomas of immunity and confirmation of its possessions by the emperors Otto III, Henry II, Conrad II, Henry IV.
 In particular, with the diploma of Emperor Henry II in 1014, the monastery obtained goods on Lake Maggiore, in Coronate, Voghera, Travacò Siccomario, Pieve Porto Morone and Tromello.